GfSE/SAF-Specification/developing-saf/concept/concepts.md

 exposed in viewpoint [Physical Functional Mapping Viewpoint](../viewpoints/Physical-Functional-Mapping-Viewpoint.md)

 Specifies the fact that a System Partial Function is assigned to an Abstract Physical Element.
-Note: This fact may be derived from the Usage of Function of a System Partial Function allocated to a Physical SOI Element Constituent.
+Note: This fact may be derived from the Usage of Function of a System Partial Function allocated to a Physical SOI Element Role
 ## SPFNallocatedToLET
 1..* [System Partial Function](#System-Partial-Function) SPFNallocatedToLET 1 [Logical Element](#Logical-Element)

 Specifies the fact that a System Partial Function is assigned to a Logical SOI Element.
-Note: This fact may be derived from the Usage of Function of a System Partial Function allocated to a Logical SOI Element Constituent.
+Note: This fact may be derived from the Usage of Function of a System Partial Function allocated to a Internal Logical Element Role
 ## SPSenablingOPS
 0..* [System Process](#System-Process) SPSenablingOPS 0..1 [Operational Process](#Operational-Process)